rhos-devadvo-br/openshift-tutorials-book/labs/lab-1.md

 Note: the new-app instruction create a Deployment, if you desire to create a DeploymentConfig pass the --as-deployment-config flag.

-OpenShift first checks for a Dockerfile at the root of the target repository.
-Because there is no Dockerfile present, OpenShift proceeds to automatically detect that this is a Python application and then fetch the tailored Python base image maintained by Red Hat.
+OpenShift automatically detect that this is a Python application and then fetch the tailored Python base image maintained by Red Hat.
+If you want to use the custom Dockerfile provided in the source code, you need to pass the "--strategy=docker" parameter to the *new-app* instruction.

 The output of the new-app command should be similar to: